Laptops · Resale guide

 Essential Checks

-- Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colors at max brightness.
-Look for any pixels that are stuck on a color or remain black.
+- Run Dead Pixel Test: Open a browser, search for “dead pixel test online,” and run through full-screen red, green, blue, white, and black backgrounds at max brightness.
+Look for any stuck or dead pixels.

-- Test All Ports: Plug in a USB drive to every USB port, an HDMI cable to a monitor, headphones to the audio jack, and an SD card (if applicable) to ensure all are functional.
+- Test All Ports: Plug in a USB drive to all USB-A and USB-C ports, an HDMI monitor, headphones into the jack, and an SD card (if present) to ensure all ports are functional.

-- Keyboard Test: Open Notepad and type every single key on the keyboard, including function keys and the number pad.
-Check for any non-responsive keys or “double-typing” issues.
+- Test Keyboard Thoroughly: Open Notepad and type every single key, including function keys (Fn combinations), Ctrl, Alt, Shift, and Windows key.
+Listen for any double-typing issues or unresponsive keys.

-- Stress Test (Cinebench): Run Cinebench R23 (or similar CPU benchmark) for 10-15 minutes.
+- Stress Test with Cinebench: Download and run Cinebench R23 for at least 10 minutes (multi-core test).
 Monitor temperatures with HWMonitor.
-The laptop shouldn’t thermal throttle severely or shut down during this period.
+The laptop shouldn’t thermal throttle excessively or shut down.

-- Swollen Battery Check: Place the laptop on a perfectly flat surface.
-If it rocks or spins, the battery might be swollen, pushing against the bottom case or trackpad.
-This is a fire hazard.
+- Check for Swollen Battery: Place the laptop on a perfectly flat surface and press gently on all four corners.
+If it rocks or feels uneven, the battery might be swollen, which is a fire hazard and requires immediate replacement.
+Also, check for any bulging of the trackpad.

 Insider Checks